 - Temporary vacancies can be accommodated

-Among American Modern’s other products, the company offers coverage for sub-standard homes, people with claim frequency issues, motorcycles, snowmobiles, collectible cars, high-value boats, and even pet insurance.
+Among American Modern’s other products, are coverage for sub-standard homes, people with claim frequency issues, motorcycles, snowmobiles, collectible cars, high-value boats, and even pet insurance.

 Homes in above-average condition that show pride in ownership and have roofs under 20 years old qualify for all-risk coverage.
 This is superior to basic fire and extended policy options that many insurers apply to rental properties.
 Homes must be under 80 years old to qualify (60 in some states).
 A less expensive option may only include actual cash value instead of replacement cost.
 Coverage for collapse, water, mold, trees, shrubs, lawns, or vandalism may also be available.